xinwenfu/GenCyber/FieldTrips/README.md

 <img src="imgs/KubuntuKali-Armitage-IRCResult.PNG">

 ## Post exploitation
 Metasploitable is compromised.
 We can log into Metasploitable and do a lot of things.
-FOr example, we can list what contents the computer has.
+For example, we can list what contents the computer has.
 Even worse, we can fetch the password file.

 15. Right click the found computer icon, then *Shell 1* -> *Interact*